MarioRivVal/backend-only/README.md

 - **bcrypt**: A library for hashing passwords to enhance security.
 - **JSON Web Tokens (JWT)**: Used for securely transmitting information between parties as a JSON object.
-- **Nodemailer**: A module to send emails, used here for user confirmation emails.
 - **Postman**: A tool used to test API endpoints during development.

 ## ✨ Features